-Less like love making love and more like gathering broken parts of ourselves and applying pressure and healing salve to the broken parts by coming together.
+Less like love making and more like gathering broken parts of ourselves and applying pressure and healing salve to the broken parts with salty waters, saliva, sweat, and cum.

-Press hand here, release pressure, palm, cup, grasp, scratch, thrust, add more weight, more saliva, more salve, things begin to feel better.
+Press hand here, release pressure, palm, cup, grasp, scratch, thrust, add more weight, more saliva, more tears, more salve, and things begin to feel better.

 I remember once a lover said to me, "Come home now."

 I was across the country visiting friends.
 The distance made us realize we wanted each other.
-Close we needed to be together, physically, touching, not just talking, but being together, without space between us.
-That distance made the intensity of each other's presence necessary.
+We needed to be together, physically, touching, not just talking, but being together, without any space between us.
+That distance made the intensity of each other's physical presence necessary.

-I never wanted to go home more in my life.
+I never wanted to come home more, in my entire life.

-I remember one morning in the park after we'd gone to get coffee, sitting there in the sunshine, and he was smoking a cigarette, a habit he hid from everyone but me.
+One morning in the park after we'd gone to get coffee, we were sitting there in the sunshine, he was smoking a cigarette, a habit he hid from everyone but me.